Insights Basics

 Choosing the time window

-You will see the time window configuration component on the insights page's top center section.
+You will see the time window configuration component in the top center section of the insights page.

 With this component, you can choose the time horizon for your analysis.
-You can choose between a:
+You can choose between:

 Relative time window

-The relative time window counts the time horizon from the default end date config
+The relative time window measures the time horizon from the default end date config, which you can find on the Workspace settings page.

 Adjusting the time horizon for trends

-If you choose to analyze your insights as "trends", the granularity of the trend will also affect the time horizon.
+If you choose to analyze your insights as "trends", the granularity of the trend also affects the time horizon.

-For example, if you choose to analyze your insights as "weekly trends," the start date for the analysis will be the first day of the week (Monday), which is regarded as the beginning of the time horizon based on the relative time window.
-Similarly, Mitzu truncates the start date of the time horizon for the Month
+For example, if you choose to analyze your insights as "weekly trends", the start date for the analysis will be the first day of the week (Monday), which is treated as the beginning of the time horizon based on the relative time window.
+Similarly, Mitzu truncates the start date of the time horizon for the Month and Year time window options.

 Consider the following example: